Chart Color Schemes

 The employment landscape in Willaston shows performance that lags behind national averages across key labour market indicators

-Manufacturing employment is particularly notable, with levels at 1.3 times the regional average.
-However, professional & technical services employ only 4.6% of local workers, lower than Greater Adelaide's 7.3%.
-The area appears to offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-Between September 2024 and September 2025, employment levels increased by 1.5% and labour force grew by 1.2%, leading to a decrease in unemployment by 0.3 percentage points.
-In comparison, Greater Adelaide saw employment grow by 3.0%, labour force expand by 2.9%, and unemployment fall by 0.1 percentage points.
-State-level data from 25-Nov shows SA employment grew by 1.19% year-on-year, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with SA's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment to expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Willaston's employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years, though this is a simplified extrapolation for illustrative purposes only.
+Notably, manufacturing employment levels are at 1.3 times the regional average.
+In contrast, professional & technical services employ only 4.6% of local workers, lower than Greater Adelaide's 7.3%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 1.5%, while labour force grew by 1.2%, resulting in a decrease in unemployment by 0.2 percentage points.
+In comparison, Greater Adelaide experienced employment growth of 3.0% and a labour force expansion of 2.9%, with unemployment falling by 0.1 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer further insight into potential future demand within Willaston.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Willaston's employment mix suggests local employment should increase by 6.2% over five years and 13.2% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment